 - Forms of cancer

-It’s also important to remember that it may never be guaranteed to get the same disease or illness as a family member, but having a history of certain diseases or disorders in the family may increase the risk of you experiencing the same.
+It’s also important to remember that someone may never be guaranteed to get the same disease or illness as a family member.
+But having a history of certain diseases or disorders in the family may increase the risk of you experiencing the same.

-This is why doctors may ask if you’ve any history of heart diseases, strokes or high blood pressure in your family, for example, as it can help to deduce the cause of specific issues.
+This is why doctors may ask if you have any history of heart diseases, strokes, or high blood pressure in your family, for example.
+Enquiring about such conditions can help to deduce the cause of specific issues.

 Genes and Healthy Development